outpaddling/LPJS/README.md

 Ubuntu, or any of the other dozens of Unix-like systems available on any hardware they support.
 In fact, one could easily run a chimeric cluster with multiple operating systems.
-Our test environment currently includes 5 different operating systems on three different CPU architectures:
+Our test environment currently includes 5 different operating systems on four different CPU architectures:

     ```
     FreeBSD coral.acadix  bacon ~/Prog/Src/LPJS 1029: lpjs-nodes